-All reading response posting must be posted to the Carmen discussion board by 11:00 am on the day of the related class meeting.
+All reading response posting must be posted to the Carmen discussion board by 1:00 am on the day of the related class meeting.
 Response postings will be evaluated based on the rules/guiding questions outlined above.

-In the lecture-style session BEFORE your research presentation, you will NOT post a reading response and instead will post an informal summary of other students' postings, due at 2 pm that day (if you foresee time may not suffice, please get in touch with instructor).
+In the lecture-style session BEFORE your research presentation, you will NOT post a reading response and instead will post an informal summary of other students' postings, due at 9:15 am that day (if you foresee time may not suffice, please get in touch with instructor).
+Carmen is set to only allow accessing others' posts once you post yourself-so that day, just place an empty posting so you can see others' posts.